Frequently Asked Questions

 How long are allied travel professional assignments?

-Allied travel professional assignments typically last around 13 weeks, though duration can vary by specialty and facility.
-Some roles—such as those in physical therapy or radiology—may be offered in shorter 4-week blocks, while others can extend up to 26 weeks based on demand, coverage gaps, or contract renewals.
+Allied travel assignments typically run about 13 weeks, though contract length can vary by specialty and facility needs.
+Some roles—such as physical therapy or radiology—may last just 4 weeks, while others can extend up to 26 weeks when hospitals renew or fill ongoing coverage gaps.

 Do allied travel professionals need a license for each state?